-Uric acid: Due to the presence of indapamide, tendency to gout attacks may be increased in hyperuricaemic patients.
+Uric acid: Tendency to gout attacks may be increased in hyperuricaemic patients.

 Choroidal effusion, acute myopia and secondary angle-closure glaucoma: Sulfonamide or sulfonamide derivative drugs can cause an idiosyncratic reaction resulting in choroidal effusion with visual field defect, transient myopia and acute angle-closure glaucoma.
 Symptoms include acute onset of decreased visual acuity or ocular pain and typically occur within hours to weeks of drug initiation.
 Untreated acute angle-closure glaucoma can lead to permanent vision loss.
 The primary treatment is to discontinue drug intake as rapidly as possible.
 Prompt medical or surgical treatments may need to be considered if the intraocular pressure remains uncontrolled.
 Risk factors for developing acute angle-closure glaucoma may include a history of sulfonamide or penicillin allergy.

 Athletes: Athletes should note that this product contains an active substance which may cause a positive reaction in doping tests.